pedropintoo/PDS/lab01/README.md

 A . . . .
 P . . . . . .
 ```

-Files with examples of word search puzzles solved are in the `date` directory.
+Files with examples of word search puzzles solved are in the `data` directory.
 ```
 sdl_00.txt > out0.txt
 sdl_01.txt > out1.txt